Jeff Porter: Professional career

 Porter competed on the European track and field circuit for the first time in 2008 and at the Golden Spike Ostrava meet he ran a personal best of 13.47 seconds, but he did not carry this form to the United States Olympic Trials, where he was eliminated in the early stages.
 He ran 13.58 seconds in Ostrava the year after, but again failed at national level at the 2009 USA Outdoor Track and Field Championships.
 After competing a smaller European meeting he ended the season with a best of 13.37 seconds.
 He received his first national level honours at the USA Indoor Track and Field Championships in 2010 by taking the bronze medal in the 60 m hurdles with a personal record of 7.62 seconds.
 In spite of a quick start to the outdoor season – 13.45 seconds at the Osaka Grand Prix in May – he did not reach faster times in the rest of the year and was again eliminated in the rounds of the national championships.

 He had a strong indoor season in Europe in 2011: he won the Guglindoor and Meeting Pas de Calais (setting a best of 7.57 at the latter), then placed top three at the Aviva Indoor Grand Prix and XL Galan.
 He also bettered his outdoor performances, running 13.34 in Montreuil and placing fifth in the final at the 2011 USA Championships with a best of 13.26 seconds.
 He won the Palio Citta della Quercia meet in September and a month later he represented his country for the first time at the 2011 Pan American Games, where he took fourth place.
 In light of his achievements, he received an elite athlete development grant from the USATF Foundation in February 2012.

 The 2012 season began with another good indoor season for Porter, highlighted by a record run of 7.54 seconds to win at the BW-Bank Meeting in Karlsruhe.
 He dipped under 13.3 seconds for the 110 m hurdles at the Golden Spike Ostrava meet, finishing behind Dexter Faulk with a run of 13.29, and his wife Tiffany Porter won the women's hurdles race.
 He ran 13.26 in June to reach his first Diamond League podium at the New York's adidas Grand Prix, being beaten only by world champion Jason Richardson.
 His upward trend continued at the 2012 United States Olympic Trials, where he ran 13.19 in the semi-finals, then got the third Olympic spot in the final in a personal record time of 13.08 seconds.
 He was a surprise addition to the American Olympic squad, beating highly ranked hurdlers including David Oliver.

 At the 2016 United States Olympic Trials, Porter ran 13.21 for a qualifying third place, the same time as second place Ronnie Ash, the placing separated by one thousandth of a second.

+Personal life

+He is married to another hurdler, Tiffany Porter, who competes internationally for Great Britain.
+Their family is Catholic.